jzombie/rust-simd-r-drive/README.md

 - **Memory mapping (`mmap`) is protected by `Mutex<Arc<Mmap>>`**: The memory-mapped file reference is wrapped in a `Mutex<Arc<Mmap>>` to prevent unsafe remapping while reads are in progress.
 This ensures that readers always have a valid view of the storage file.

-- **Atomic offsets ensure correct ordering**: The last written offset (`last_offset`) is managed using `AtomicU64`, avoiding unnecessary locking while ensuring correct sequential writes.
+- **Atomic offsets ensure correct ordering**: The last written offset (`tail_offset`) is managed using `AtomicU64`, avoiding unnecessary locking while ensuring correct sequential writes.

 #### Safe vs. Not Safe